tlsJP/mfe-example/README.md

 This project includes a git submodule, so add `--recursive` to clone command: `$ git clone --recursive [this_repo_url]`

+If you omitted the `--recursive` flag on clone, you can still add the submodule via `[project-root]$ git submodule update --init --recursive`

 ## Refs

 https://www.npmjs.com/package/@angular-architects/module-federation